December 12 in Music History: Happy birthday, Dionne Warwick

 Frank Sinatra was born today in 1915.

-Dickey Betts, guitarist for The Allman Brothers Band, is 80.
+Dickey Betts, guitarist for The Allman Brothers Band, was born today in 1943.
+He died on April 18, 2024.

 Highlights for Today in Music History are gathered from This Day in Music, Paul Shaffer's Day in Rock, Song Facts and Wikipedia.